ericnething/opengl-sdl-tutorial/3-Rendering-with-OpenGL/README.markdown

 Part 3: Rendering with OpenGL
 =============================

 Let's begin with a description of the modern shader pipeline.
 Previously, OpenGL used a fixed-function pipeline that was easy for beginners, but limited in usefulness.
-The modern shader pipeline is very powerful, but has a steep learning curve for beginners.
-It's best to start with a high-level overview of the pipeline, but before we get to that, what *is* a shader?
+The modern shader pipeline is very powerful, but requires you to set up your own plumbing.
+It's best to start with [a high-level overview of the pipeline](https://www.opengl.org/wiki/Rendering_Pipeline_Overview).

+All you need to get started is a vertex shader and a fragment shader, both written in a C-like language called [GLSL](https://www.opengl.org/wiki/GLSL).
+The data also flows in that order, from vertex shader to fragment shader.
+But what *is* a shader?

 Shaders
 -------